fathat/pyweek34/design/space-chopper.md

 We take the fight back to the Red Planet!
 Less civilian rescue and more crazy offense.
 This level should feel very cathartic as you get to fuck things up.

+## Technical Bullshit

+Two paths, must decide.

+* Pyglet, glsvg, pymunk.
+Inkscape and illustrator for art.

+Or

+* Panda3d, pymunk, use Blender for level/building design and entity art.
+TBD: how well does panda handle UI and can you draw 2D stuff easily with it???????